SJKenyon/Sparta-Eng9-DemoQA/README.md

-# UI Testing using ruby for the Demo QA website
+# UI Testing using Ruby for the Demo QA website

 This is a test automation framework built to test the user interface of the Demo QA e-commerce website: http://store.demoqa.com/